Taimoor47/Truffle-Web3-Project/README.md

 Send and Get Transaction.

-Send Transaction: Replace your host/Api, Private key, Contract Address to send Trasaction and run the script run cmd is node sendTransaction.js.
+Send Transaction: Replace your host/Api, Private key, Contract Address in scripts/sendTransaction to send Trasaction.js and run the script run cmd is node sendTransaction.js.

-Get Transaction: For Get Trasaction no need of Private key just replace your contract address, Api url and accounte address and run the script.
+Get Transaction: For Get Trasaction no need of Private key just replace your contract address, Api url and accounte address in scripts/getTransaction.js  and run the script.